bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 These are **BlueBanquise** specific variables.
 All variables with name starting by **j2_** are j2 variables.

-These variables are all stored in group_vars/all/engine directory, and are used for the internal purpose of the stack.
+These variables are all stored in group_vars/all/j2_variables directory, and are used for the internal purpose of the stack.

+These variables are here to simplify tasks and templates writing, by removing ugly and redundant things from them, and providing a direct access to values.
 You can consider these variables as "functions" that takes as argument the current running host (or the host provided in hostvars if loaded using hostvars call).

-These variables are here to simplify templates writing, by removing ugly and redundant things from them, and providing a direct access to values.

 To clarify your mind, you can consider that these variables contains a simple value.
-In reality, they contain Jinja2 code as a string, that will be interpreted by Ansible, which is why these are more functions/API than pure variables.
+In reality, they contain Jinja2 code as a string, that will be interpreted by Ansible during tasks/templates execution, which is why these are more functions/API than pure variables.

+Last point, for developers, these j2 variables should be considered as a way to keep compatibility with roles, while upgrading the logic of the stack.

 Inventory, roles, and playbooks
 -------------------------------